borghives/loom/README.md

 Weaves ideas and concept using information and time construct.

-This is one way to frame it.
+This is my way to frame it.
+It is not the right way nor is it the only way, just simply a way.
 ## Philosophy

 -   **Lower mental load**: Abstract away boilerplate and repetitive tasks, letting developers focus on logic.